Just2Deep/Latest_website/README.md

 # Latest_website

-This website is a replica of codewithsadee fitlife tutorial.
+This website is a replica of @codewithsadee fitlife tutorial.

+Making little changes to the original.